TEALSK12/introduction-to-computer-science/lesson_33.md

   * Point out that arguments are passed by value.
   * Specifically, changing the value of an argument inside a custom block will typically NOT change the value at the call site.
   * [Arguments example](http://snap.berkeley.edu/snapsource/snap.html#present:Username=brettwo&ProjectName=Lesson%203.3)
-    * Basic argument in pen category
+    * Basic argument in pen category.
-    * Pass by value example in "Variables" category
+    * Pass by value example in "Variables" category.

 ### Activity

-* Students should complete the [Let Me Check My Calendar](lab_33.md) activity individually or in pairs
+* Students should complete the [Let Me Check My Calendar](lab_33.md) activity individually or in pairs.
 * This lab consists of a series of independent custom blocks.
 The blocks need not necessarily be completed in the order given, but are roughly in order of difficulty.
 * The bonus (part 3.4) requires implementing a fairly complex formula.